+• The grant retainer will be released if the asset achieves certification to EXEED Verified or EXEED Managed.

+project is cou unted towards t he EEOS targ et for one of the obligated parties.

-- The grant retainer will be released if the asset achieves certification to EXEED Verified or EXEED Managed. - If the asset becomes certified to EXEED Designed, the Applicant will also need to provide evidence that the project energy savings have undergone measurement and verification.
-This can be achieved if the project is counted towards the EEOS target for one of the obligated parties.
+If the asset becomes certified to EXEED Designed, the Applicant will also need to provide evidence that

-6.5 Scope change request
+5.5 Scope change request